commoncriteria/fileencryption-enterprisemgmt/README.md

 [![GitHub issues Open](https://img.shields.io/github/issues/commoncriteria/fileencryption-enterprisemgmt.svg?maxAge=2592000)](https://github.com/commoncriteria/fileencryption-enterprisemgmt/issues)
 ![license](https://img.shields.io/badge/license-Unlicensed-blue.svg)

-This repository hosts the draft version of the Extended Package for Software File Encryption Version based on the [Essential Security Requirements (ESR)](https://commoncriteria.github.io/pp/fileencryption-enterprisemgmt/fileencryption-esr.html) for this technology class of products.
+This repository hosts the draft version of the Extended Package for Software File Encryption Enterprise Managment Version for this technology class of products.
 This repository is used to facilitate collaboration and development on the draft document.
 See the [release](#Release-Version) section if you are looking for the officially released version for evaluations.
 A list of products that have passed evaluation against this Protection Profile can be found [here](https://www.niap-ccevs.org/Product/PCL.cfm).